logo Sign In

 Releases: It has appeared on a few bootleg compilations.

 • 1987 Stereo - Ron Furmanek’s stereo version of Help! produced for the Criterion LD.
-It uses the original 1965 stereo album mixes of the songs (Help! the 1965 album, was remixed by George Martin in 1987 for its CD debut).
+This version uses the original 1965 stereo album mixes of the songs.
+The 1965 album of the same name was remixed by Jon Jacobs and George Martin in 1987 for its CD debut in April 1987.
+The original 1965 stereo mixes may have been chosen for this laserdisc because it was released in March 1987, while the Jacobs/Martin remixes were only completed in early 1987 and may not have been available in time for this release.

 Releases: 1987 Criterion LD, 1989-1990s VHS, 1995 MPI LD, 1997 MPI DVD.